DimaCrafter/dimacrafter.github.io/dc-api-core-src/en/api/plugin-context.md

 # Plugin context

-Plugin context - is special object, that lets you to register plugin functionality, passed as first argument of plugin installer during it's loading.
+Plugin context is a special object, that lets you to register plugin functionality, it is passed as first argument of plugin installer during it's loading.

 Also you can get context by importing: